mcrosee/favorite-scientist/README.txt

+A list of some of the top scientist to inspire you: https://xaellor.github.io/favorite-scientist/

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.